What Is Addiction?

 Why This Reduces Shame

-- It restores agency: loops can be seen, interrupted, and relearned, often with help.
+• It restores a sense of agency: patterns can be noticed, interrupted, and gradually reshaped, often with support.

 Practices That May Help